coding-jhuunn/coding-jhuunn/README.md

 ### Hi there 👋, jhun here
 #### a curious person following kaizen philosophy
-a self-taught individual to become a web developer, mostly focus on front-end dev
+a self-taught individual to become a soft eng

 Skills:  HTML / CSS / JS / React / Tailwind CSS